Mary Campbell Cave

 Mary Campbell Cave.
 Note the woman at the far end of the cave, for scale.

 Mary Campbell Cave, also known as Old Maid's Kitchen, is a small secondary rock shelter in Cuyahoga Falls, Ohio.
 The cliff and cave roof are sandstone of the Sharon Formation, while the cave wall is shale of the Meadville formation.
 The cavity in the cliff was formed when water passing through the porous sandstone eroded the shale, leaving a ground-level cavity beneath the cliff.
-The cave is currently part of the Gorge Park, administered by Summit County Metroparks, and is accessible by Gorge Trail.
+The cave is part of the Gorge Park, administered by Summit County Metroparks, and is accessible by Gorge Trail.
 It is located on the north wall of the gorge overlooking the Cuyahoga River.
 Elevation of floor is approximately 960 ft AMSL.